 –When Machina and Niko encountered each other at the Tatefushi Academy Annex, what were they talking about?

 Yamanaka: Niko was starting to become aware of reality at that moment, so she didn’t take Machina flying for granted, and was shocked or at least had some kind of reaction.
 Normally, when people see Machina flying, they just think “oh, he’s flying.”
-Machina didn’t perceive Niko to be a member of the Go-Home Club, but it seemed she like knew something…
+Machina didn’t perceive Niko as a member of the Go-Home Club, but it seemed she like knew something…

 –When Kranke speaks, only “life” and “death” are written with kanji.8 Why is this the case?